Access to healthcare

-Breast cancer is the most common cancer and greatest cause of cancer death among women in South Africa.
+Breast cancer is a leading cause of cancer death among women in South Africa.
 Phakamisa is a programme supported by AstraZeneca that brings together different organisations to help raise breast cancer awareness, increase early diagnosis, and improve access to treatment and effective support networks.

 In collaboration with South Africa’s Foundation for Professional Development, we are providing accredited courses in cancer diagnosis, treatment and care to healthcare professionals.
 And in partnership with the Cancer Association of South Africa (CANSA) and the Breast Health Foundation, we are training teams of volunteers and counsellors to go out into the community, raising awareness and supporting patients, as Phakamisa ‘Navigators’.

 Since 2011, more than 600 healthcare professionals have been provided with courses and 400 people trained as ‘Navigators’.
-More than 1,606,978 women have been reached by Navigators across the country.
+More than 1.6 million women have been reached by Navigators across the country.

 Young Health Programme